learn-co-curriculum/dsc-json-v2-1/README.md

-Ok, `description` is the 7th one!
+Ok, `description` is the 7th one.
 Let's pull the value associated with the `description` key:

 ```python